Sunday, 13 August 2017

 X Sunday after Pentecost

 The tenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
-This year it is the first Sunday of August.
-From this Sunday the first and second nocturn readings are no longer taken from the respective Sundays after Pentecost but are from the Sundays of August and following months until Advent.
+This year it is the third Sunday of August.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
-The antiphon on the Magnificat was Sapientia for the Saturday before the first Sunday of August.
-After the collect of the Sundaycommemorations were sung of the preceding feast of St. Peter's Chains, St. Paul the Apostle, St. Alphonsus and of St. Stephen.
+The antiphon on the Magnificat was Omnis sapientia for the Saturday before the third Sunday of August.
+After the collect of the Sunday a commemoration was sung of the preceding Office of St. Clare and of SS Hippolytus & Cassian.
 The Suffrage was omitted as were the Dominical preces at Compline.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Alphonsus, the third collect is of St. Stephen.
+The Gloria is sung, the second collect is of SS Hippolytus & Cassian, the third collect is A cunctis.
 The Creed is sung and the preface is of the Holy Trinity.

-At Vespers (Pss.
-109, 110, 111, 112 & 113) the Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following Office of the Finding of the Body of St. Stephen the Protomartyr and of St. Alphonsus.
-The Suffrage is omitted as are the Dominical preces at Compline.
+Vespers are of the Sunday (Pss.
+109, 110, 111, 112 & 113) and the Office hymn is Lucis creator.
+After the collect of the Sunday a commemoration is sung of the following feast of St. Eusebius followed by the Suffrage of the Saints.
+At Compline the Dominical preces are sung.

 Art: Jerome Nadal